Don’t underestimate the importance of a good breeder as these play a fundamental role in the dog that you end up with later on in life.

 Google the breeder, look at reviews and speak to owners of previous litters.

-All good breeders should be very knowledgable of their breed.
+All good breeders should be very knowledgeable of their breed.
 The breeder should know specifics surrounding the health, temperament, breed traits and reasons why they specifically choose to breed.

 Do your research on the breed first.
 Join breed-specific groups, asks questions and research the breed as much as possible.